-- demonstrate an ability to understand, and critically assess, arguments made in normative political theory;
+- demonstrate an ability to understand, and critically assess, arguments made in political theory;

-- demonstrate an ability to coherently formulate a normative thesis, and to defend it through argument;
+- demonstrate an ability to coherently formulate arguments about politics;

 - demonstrate an ability to anticipate, formulate, and effectively respond to counterarguments; and

-- demonstrate an ability to gather and critically organize a variety of scholarly sources in a way that engages relevant literature.
+- demonstrate an ability to gather and critically organize a variety of scholarly sources in ways that engage relevant literature.